 For this method, it’s very important to add 1/2 – 1 cup water to the bottom basket so that the apples stay moist as they bake.
 Preheat the air fryer to 350 F and cook the prepared apples for 12-15 minutes.
 Meanwhile, simmer the orange juice mixture in a small saucepan on the stove until it has reduced and thickened slightly.

 Serve the apples warm, or top them with a scoop of vanilla ice cream and the orange sauce or a drizzle of caramel sauce.
-They’re also great with vanilla yogurt or a dollop of whipped cream, or covered in Apple Brandy Caramel Sauce.
+They’re also great with vanilla yogurt, a dollop of whipped cream, or covered in Apple Brandy Caramel Sauce.

 Cinnamon Baked Apples are meant to be eaten immediately.
 If you do have leftovers, I suggest using them as sliced apples in a bowl of warm oatmeal the following morning.